Skip to content

 • Data generated isn't delivered to AI systems fast enough

-• Current Agentic SDK or framework lack replayability and production readiness
+• Current Agentic SDK or framework are not event-driven, lack replayability and production readiness

 • Missing fresh representation of live operational events